Rose-Hulman-ECE-Junior-Design/junior-design-project-sec01-team04-bgp/README.md

 that user will be able to see the instantaneous power draw over time during the competition.

 ## Using the Dashboard

 To access the vehicle dashboard, first turn on the vehicle and connect to its WiFi network (The SSID is "ECE362TeamBGP").
 Next, open a web browser and navigate to the IP of the vehicle.
 This can be found by checking the serial output as the vehicle starts up (It defaults to 192.168.4.1).
+For connecting to serial, attach a USB cable from your device to the vehicle and use an application like screen or the Arduino IDE to view the output.
+Set the baud rate to 115,200.

 You should be presented with the following screen:
 ![dashboard controls](docs/dashboard_controls.png)